 I’ve added 2” of extruded polystyrene foam in applications like this and it’s worked well.
 Exterior insulation keeps your wall cavities warmer than they’d otherwise be in winter, so you’re reducing the chance of internal wall condensation because of your lack of vapour barrier.
 If you’re concerned about trapping moisture within your wall cavities because of impervious foam on the outside, you could opt for rigid sheets of breathable fiber insulation.
-That’s the green textured stuff you see here.
+That’s the green textured stuff you see above.
 My favourite right now is Rockwool Comfortboard.

 Another option for insulating a cottage involves removing all exterior siding and sheathing, removing existing batt insulation, then replacing it with spray foam.
 This is much more work and expense, and I probably wouldn’t bother if it were my project.
 But still, the results could be nearly optimal.

 If you do go for adding insulation on the outside, be sure to monitor indoor humidity levels during winter.
 If you’re successful in tightening up your cottage, install a heat recovery ventilator to improve air quality and keep humidity levels low.
-The lower the indoor humidity levels, the less likely damaging levels of condensation will occur in your walls because of a lack of vapour barrier.
+The lower the indoor humidity levels, the less likely damaging levels of condensation will occur within your walls because of a lack of vapour barrier.
 Levels lower than 45% relative humidity are what you’re aiming for.

 The biggest challenge when converting any seasonal cottage to year-round use is making the water supply and waste water systems winter-proof.
 The last thing you want is to have your water supply stop or sewage to back up because pipes have frozen.
 That’s not a good way to spend the winters of your retirement.
 Watch the videos below to learn the tricks and details needed to get both water supply and sewage systems working properly in a cottage country landscape, even in a building that wasn’t made for it.